 Progression routes within the industry are usually straightforward.
 When working for client/end-users or contractors, career progression is usually from engineer to manager.

 In consultancy, usually more in companies rather than partnerships, career progression typically follows the pattern of:

 - graduate engineer

 - senior partner or managing director.

-However, career patterns aren't fixed and you can determine your career development through your choice of employer, its size and your chosen specialisation.
+However, career patterns aren't fixed, and your development is determined to an extent by your choice of employer, its size and your chosen specialisation.